Abba-ops/Abba-ops/README.md

 ## Introduction

 Hello there!
-I'm a web developer passionate about creating innovative and user-friendly web applications.
+I'm a developer passionate about creating innovative and user-friendly web applications.
 With a strong foundation in technologies like HTML, CSS, and JavaScript, I specialize in both front-end and back-end development.
 I'm excited to bring your digital ideas to life!

 ## About Me